wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-4.md

 - Victim Details: Correlate and share the details of the victim (hostname, IP address, MAC address, Windows user account name etc)
 - Indentify the IOC's: IP addresses, domains, and urls, associated with the attacker activity.
 Hashes of any malware from the pcap.
 - Apply a logical analysis to the PCAP, leveraring the knowledge I have gained from independant study (Blue Team Level 1), and TryHackMe CTF style Labs.
+- Analyse the alerts file/image and proceed with a logical investigation to discover what happened.
 - Prepare myself for the BTL1 exam, and gain experience with report writing during investigations.

 ## Tools & Resources